 - The examination results cannot be offset.

-- If credited as a module, the examination results are weighted 2 (written exam): 1 (oral exam), unless a different weighting is specified in the respective study regulations.
+- The examination results are weighted 2 (written exam) : 1 (oral exam), unless a different weighting is specified in the respective study regulations.

 |Credit points and grades:||- Graded participation certificate if only an exam is written.|

 - If credited as a module (written exam and oral exam), 5 credit points are acquired unless the subject-specific study regulations specify otherwise.

 |Qualification goals:||The students have elementary communicative language skills in Spanish at level A2+ of the Common European Framework of Reference for Languages.
 The students can grasp clearly articulated concrete information on topics from everyday life, understand syntactically, semantically, lexically and morphologically simple texts with reference to everyday and professional experiences when reading, if the vocabulary is limited to frequently occurring and internationally understandable words, recognize different types of text, communicate with relative ease in simple, routine situations, using connectors appropriately, describing their environment using simple phrases and sentences, both orally and in writing, while responding to a limited number of simple questions.|

 |Usability:||General language requirement level A2+ taking into account the respective study regulations / prerequisite for level B1.|

 |Teaching material:||Estudiantes.ELE A1-B1, Spanish for students.
 Course book with audios and videos.
 Klett Verlag, textbook ISBN: 978-3-12-515088-1.|